Cisco-Talos/clamav-documentation/src/faq/faq-scan-alerts.md

     user@laptop:~$  cd /tmp/sigdump
     ```

 2. Use the `sigtool` program to unpack the ClamAV databases into their separate components.
-Sigtool should be installed alongside clamscan, probably in `/usr/local/bin/sigtool`.
+SigTool should be installed alongside clamscan, probably in `/usr/local/bin/sigtool`.
 The ClamAV databases are traditionally installed in `/usr/local/share/clamav` although if you installed from a package manager, your paths may vary:

     ```bash
     user@laptop:/tmp/sigdump$  sigtool -u /usr/local/share/clamav/main.cvd